jakelw96/readme-generator/README.md

 - [Contributing](#contributing)
 - [Tests](#tests)
 - [Questions](#questions)

 ## Installation

-The application can be downloaded from GitHub and ran from the command line by using 'node index' or 'node index.js'.
+A git clone of the repository would suffice.
+You then only need to run "npm start" from the command line using GitBash.

 ## Usage

-Once the application is invoked with 'node index', a series of question will be asked.
-Once they are all answered, a README will be generated in the root of the directory.
+Application is pretty self explanatory.
+It is a SPA, made with React.
+You can navigate through each page to see different information corresponding to the tab you selected in the navigation at the top of the page.

 ## License

   ### MIT
   This application is covered under the MIT license.
 To learn more about this license, please click the link.
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Contributing

-No contributions are needed at this time
+No contributions at this time.

 ## Tests

-No tests are needed at this time.
+No tests at this time.

 ## Questions

 [GitHub page](https://github.com/jakelw96)

 Email Address: jake.lw96@gmail.com

-Email is preferred.
+Email is preferred